 You will need to arrange to have a friend drive or relative drive you home from surgery and to your first post-operative appointment.

 Don’t make any plans for the evening of your surgery but instead plan to have a restful evening.
+You will be provided with a pair of eye shields for you to wear for the next 4-5 nights to protect your eyes from accidental rubbing during your sleep.

-Dr Wolfe will provide you antibiotic and anti-inflammatory drops to use after the surgery to assist healing and prevent infection.
+Dr Wolfe will also provide you antibiotic and anti-inflammatory drops to use after the surgery to assist healing and prevent infection.
 Your eyes may feel a little dry over the next few weeks and you will be given lubricating eye drops to assist with comfort.

 How Soon Before I Can…